unkn0wn-root/cascache/README.md

 - Bulks: validated against shared generations across replicas.
 - Restarts: generations persist; valid entries remain valid.

-If you don’t use a distributed `GenStore`, consider disabling bulks or using a short `BulkTTL` in multi-replica deployments.
+> If you do not use a distributed GenStore in a multi-replica deployment, set Options.DisableBulk = true (or use a very short BulkTTL).
+Singles remain safe: they never return stale data.

 ---